Eastanollee, Georgia

-Eastanollee /iːstəˈnɒli/ is an unincorporated community in Stephens County, in the U.S. state of Georgia.
+Eastanollee /iːstəˈnɒli/ is an unincorporated community in Stephens County, Georgia, United States.

+Doc Tommy Scott of the old Time Medicine Show retired in Eastanollee.

+Fieldale told the County they were going to build a chicken kill plant in Eastanollee.
+But the smell informed Eastannolle that it was, instead, a rendering plant.

 History

 The first settlement at Eastanollee was made in the late 18th century.
 The community takes its name from nearby Eastanollee Creek.
 A variant name was "Eastanolee".
 A post office called Eastanollee has been in operation since 1875.